 General sex and aging

-Seniors & Aging: Sexual Activity – Informative, straightforward article about benefits, challenges, and ways to maximize senior sex.
+Seniors & Aging: Sexual Activity – Informative, straightforward article about benefits, challenges, and ways to maximize Sex.
 (Health Canada)

-Solutions for a Good Sex Life – Describes challenges and solutions, including tips and treatments for better senior sex.
+Solutions for a Good Sex Life – Describes challenges and solutions, including tips and treatments for better Sex.
 (Web MD)

 Tips for Older Men – Advice for men about how to maintain and enjoy a healthy sex life in later years.
 (Mayo Clinic)

 Staying Sexual After Menopause – Offers detailed solutions for women.
-(National Sexuality Resource Center)
+(National Women's Health Network)

 Stay Fit for a Longer Sex Life – Describes the positive effects of exercise on seniors’ sex lives.
 (Aetna Inteli Health)